nasa/pyDownlinkParser/README.md

+This repository is now maintained in https://github.com/ccsdspy/spac-kit

+The europa-clipper packet definitions are in https://github.com/nasa-jpl/spac-kit-europa-clipper

 # pyDownLinkParser

 This library parses binary files containing CCSDS packets of various structures (APID) and distribute them in pandas dataframes.